 - Lower compensation: Salaries typically fall below those of senior engineering roles despite requiring technical knowledge.

-- Limited advancement: Career progression often plateaus without moving into management or product roles.
+- Limited advancement: Career progression often plateaus, with little opportunity to move into management or product roles.

 - Less technical challenge: Focus on communication and clarity rather than solving complex technical problems.